 In addition to being an eligible entity, applicants also must meet the requirements below.
-All certification and other eligibility related documents must be current and developed in accordance with this NOFO.
+All certification and other eligibility related documents must be current (signed and dated between December 5, 2024 and January 30, 2025) and developed in accordance with this NOFO.

 Certifications must take the form of a letter, on letterhead, signed, and dated by the authorized representative.
 Each one must be uploaded as a separate attachment under the Additional Application Components section in JustGrants.
-Failure to provide required certifications may disqualify an application.
-At a minimum, an applicant that fails to include the required certification letter(s) with its application must submit that certification letter prior to receiving an award.
+Failure to provide required certifications may impact the ability to fund an application.
+At a minimum, an applicant that fails to include the required certification letter with its application must submit that certification letter prior to receiving an award.